 Customer service is the frontline of your business’s reputation.
 It’s the place where unhappy customers will bring issues to your attention.
 It’s also the spot where curious consumers will inquire about your brand.
 In either case, if you don’t address things in a quick and satisfactory fashion, it’s going to hurt your reputation.

 Even small businesses can provide quality customer service at this point.
-Look for the tools (such as website chatbots and email forms) that can help you maintain responsive, helpful lines of communication with your existing audience.
+Look for the tools (such as website chatbots and email forms) that can help you improve your sales skills and maintain responsive, helpful lines of communication with your existing audience.